 Take pictures of your pets or talk about your passions and what you love.
 Giving yourself an identity on these platforms will expand your stream and help you grow your Twitch channel.

-Let people know who you are, and over time, you’ll grow an audience and hit partnered in no time.
+Let people know who you are, and over time, you’ll grow an audience and hit partnered status with that fancy new verified badge in no time.